mariadb-corporation/MaxScale/Documentation/Authenticators/PAM-Authenticator.md

 The general PAM authentication scheme is difficult for a proxy such as MaxScale.
 An application using the PAM interface needs to define a *conversation function* to allow the OS PAM modules to communicate with the client, possibly exchanging multiple messages.
-This works when a client logs in to a normal server, but not with MaxScale since it needs to autonomously log into multiple backends.
+This works when a client logs into a normal server, but not with MaxScale since it needs to autonomously log into multiple backends.
 For MaxScale to successfully log into the servers, the messages and answers need to be predefined.
 The passwords given to MaxScale need to work as is when MaxScale